schen484/Christine-Portfolio/README.md

-# Christine-Portfolio
-690 Final Research Project
+# Christine Chen Final Research Project.
+Research Topic: The effect of increase in foreign reserves on Asian economies during financial crisis.
+This is for ECON690: Data Analytics for Economists